List of Archer characters: Archer: Danger Island

-In Danger Island, Cheryl is a stranded honeymooner (who Archer was having sex with and her husband stormed off after catching them together) who Mallory offers room and board in her hotel in exchange for her services as an escort to other guests.
+In Danger Island, Cheryl becomes Charlotte Stratton (née Vandertunt) a member of New York high-class society and stranded honeymooner (who Archer was having sex with and her husband stormed off after catching them together) who Mallory offers room and board in her hotel in exchange for her services as an escort to other guests.

 Archer: 1999

 In 1999, Cheryl is the pilot of the Seamus' defensive fighter craft (portrayed in the style of the Battlestar Galactica Viper craft).
+She displays many of the same dark personality traits, such as a total disregard for the welfare of the other crew members when they are in mortal danger.
+Though her position as the crew’s ace combat pilot allows her to indulge in bloodlust, she repeatedly remarks on how boring it is because it does not challenge her.